Jesus sends his disciples ahead by boat then he meets them walking on the water.

 Jesus’ editorial on this story is that Hiram (and presumably his family or those with him) were saved over their contribution to Solomon’s temple project.

-31Again, Jesus went out from the border of Tyre and Sidon, and came to the sea of Galilee, to the border of the 10 cities.
+31Again, Joshua went out from the border of Tyre and Sidon, and came to the sea of Galilee, to the border of the 10 cities.

 32And they brought to him a deaf and mute man; and they asked him to lay his hand on him.